"How" - which part of the speech?

 Example: How bright the sun shines!

-In order to determine which part of the speech is the word "quot ;; you need to look at the offer in which it is located.
+In order to determine what part of speech is the word quot; you need to look at the offer in which it is located.

 The first option is an exclamation particle.

 Examples of sentences in which the word "quot ;; exclamation particle: